Colds and the flu

 - Consume hot fluids such as tea, broths, and soup.
 There is evidence that chicken soup can indeed help with mucous congestion and other cold and flu symptoms.
 Ginger or peppermint teas can be very soothing.

 - Add honey to tea or hot lemon water.
 The American Academy of Pediatrics recommends honey to treat coughs in children.
+However, honey cannot be administered to infants under 12 months of age, due to the risk of infant botulism.

 - Try steam inhalation for cough and sinuses.
 Place a towel over your head while leaning over a bowl or pot of hot (not boiling) water.
 Breathe deeply.
 You can add herbs or essential oils such as thyme, rosemary, eucalyptus, peppermint, or bay leaves.